I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 |---|---|

-| NEW | GitHub source release for all microservices and agent workflows (Apache-2.0 + MIT), Agent Skills (EA), NemoClaw + VSS (EA), RT-CV-3D (Sparse4D v2.2) + Auto Calibration, audio-enabled video understanding (Nemotron 3 Nano Omni) |
+| NEW | GitHub source release of all microservices and agent workflows (Apache-2.0 + MIT), Agent Skills (EA), NemoClaw + VSS (EA), RT-CV-3D (Sparse4D v2.2) + Auto Calibration, audio-enabled video understanding (Nemotron 3 Nano Omni) |

-| CHANGED | /v1/generate_captions_alerts → /v1/generate_captions rename, removal of Envoy/SDR routing from base profile, deployment structure refactored to developer-profiles/ + services/ include model |
+| CHANGED | /v1/generate_captions_alerts → /v1/generate_captions rename, Envoy/SDR routing removed from base profile, deploy structure migrated to developer-profiles/ + services/ include model |

 | FIXED | HTTP 409 returned for duplicate stream/camera IDs (old behavior: silent overwrite), Riva ASR NIM removed from compose bundle |

-| BREAKING | Items from the above CHANGED + FIXED that will break existing client code or compose files from previous versions |
+| BREAKING | Items in the above CHANGED + FIXED that will break existing client code or compose configurations from previous versions |

 The GPU detection logic is around line 91 of dev-profile.sh: